jpvillaisaza/reverse/reverse.md

 11.66 s
 ```

+Now, suppose an auxiliary function with an extra parameter which will
+take us to a better reverse.

 ```haskell
 reverse' :: [a] -> [a] -> [a]
 reverse' xs ys = obverse xs ++ ys
 ```

+Clearly,

 ```
 obverse xs == reverse' xs []
 ```

+We can calculate an efficient version of reverse' using some laws, as
+follows.
+In the case of an empty list:

 `reverse' [] ys`
   `==` (by definition of `reverse'`)